 Roatán is almost 50 miles long and barely 5 miles wide.
 Its northwest coast is bordered by a breathtaking coral reef, which offers world-class snorkeling experiences, especially in West Bay.
 Elsewhere, many other reefs can be explored, both on the island itself and around the islets and coral cays that surround it.

-If you are staying on the other side of the bay, in West End, there is a cool snorkel in Half Moon Bay, where you have to swim about 200m to reach the coral areas.
-Fascinated by starfish?
-Explore the shallow seagrass beds of Starfish Alley, studded with magnificent cushion sea stars.
+If you are staying on the other side of the bay, in West End, there is good snorkeling in Half Moon Bay, where you have to swim a little over 200 yards to reach the coral areas.

 North of West End, the coral reef follows the coast for another 22 miles.
 You can explore many locations on the barrier, but they are quite far from the beaches.
-You will find many tour operators to take you there by boat.
+You will find many tour operators that will be able to take you there by boat.
 Some of the best spots on this side of the island include Sandy Bay, Anthony’s Key, the Palmetto Bay Wreck, and Spooky Channel.

-It is estimated that more than 400 species of fish and 70 species of corals inhabit Roatán’s reefs.
-While snorkeling around the island, you will easily spot schools of grunts and surgeons, butterflyfish, soldierfish, bluehead wrasse, and several species of parrotfish (including very beautiful rainbow parrotfish and midnight parrotfish).
+While snorkeling around the island, you will easily spot schools of grunts and surgeons, butterflyfish, soldierfish, bluehead wrasse, and several species of parrotfish, including very beautiful rainbow parrotfish and midnight parrotfish.

-On the spots located in the Sandy Bay-West End Marine Reserve (which includes West Bay’s reef), you may encounter angelfish (the French angelfish, the gray angelfish, the queen angelfish), huge groupers, tarpons, and barracudas.
+On the spots located in the Sandy Bay-West End Marine Reserve which includes West Bay’s reef, you may encounter angelfish (the French angelfish, the gray angelfish, the queen angelfish), huge groupers, tarpons, and barracudas.
 In West Bay, snorkelers also report occasional green sea turtles, hawksbill sea turtles, and southern stingrays sightings.

-The three months of the rainy season (from October to December) account for as much precipitation as the other nine other months put together (January to September, the dry season).
+The climate in Roatán is tropical.
+Snorkeling is possible all year round, except occasionally when the weather and sea conditions don’t allow it.
+The three months of the rainy season (from October to December) account for as much precipitation as the other nine months put together (January to September, the dry season).

 December and January are the coolest months of the year (about 77°F/25°C), and July and August are the warmest (an average of almost 30°).
 The water temperature is between 79 and 86°F (26 and 30°C) all through the year, with a peak in August-September.

-450+ spots have been featured on Snorkeling Report with the help of people like you.
+600+ spots have been featured on Snorkeling Report with the help of people like you.
 Share your favorite snorkeling spot and help us cover the world map.
 Your contribution will help the snorkeling community find sites and enjoy the underwater world!

 ADD A SPOT